Woman holding baby in laundry room

 Before you can eliminate that dank smell in your house, you have to locate where it’s coming from.
 Is it in your teenager’s bedroom?
 The living room recliner?
 The washing machine, basement carpet, shower curtain?

 Sometimes, you can trace the smell to a specific place or item.
 Other times, the odor seems to be part of the environment itself — especially if you live in a humid climate.
-As you go all Sherlock Holmes on your house looking for the offending fungus, pay special attention to areas near water sources and particularly humid places.
+As you search your house for the offending fungus, pay special attention to areas near water sources and particularly humid places.

 The best ways to get rid of musty smells